 Such is the touch within the pages of Ezra Jack Keats, “The Snowy Day,” as it captures a feel and a moment in childhood that today, unfortunately, is ever more compressed into a shorter and shorter window of time.

-But, in this classic picture book is relatable childhood territory.
+In this classic picture book, it is the subject of highly relatable childhood territory.

-Please peruse the list of favorite classic children’s books on the list, revisit them with your young readers, and enjoy my own salute to this classic book that I filmed several years back.
+Please peruse the favorite classic children’s books on the list, revisit them with your young readers, and enjoy my own salute to this classic book that I filmed several years back.

 You might also be interested in...